microsoft/pai/docs/zh_CN/upgrade/upgrade_to_v0.12.md

 ## It's Done

-Now you have the release v0.11 install, please check the release-notes for new features.
+Now you have PAI upgraded, please check the release-notes for new features.